Off The GridMay 25, 2017

 Blood IgE tests are relatively accurate and consistent.
 The problem is they are less useful because IgE reactions are typically obvious due to their quick and severe onset.

 In Conclusion: In most cases, when a doctor does a blood test for food reactions they are doing an IgE blood test.
-The other drawback about them is that foods that a person has avoided for long periods of time do not always show up even if they are reactive.
+The other drawback about them is that foods that a person has avoided for long periods of time do not always show up.

 Other Blood Tests